intelsdi-x/snap-plugin-collector-libvirt/README.md

 ### Examples

-By default plugin is using qemu:///system uri.
-To monitor external system, you can pass uri parameter to the snapd deamon configuration.
+By default the plugin is using qemu:///system uri.
+To monitor external systems, you can pass the uri parameter to the snapd deamon configuration.
-Example configuration file can be find in example directory.
+An example configuration file can be found in example directory.

 ### Exposed metrics
-Using libvirt plugin you can collect following metrics from libvirt domain
+Using the libvirt plugin you can collect the following metrics from the libvirt domain

 *  /libvirt/disk/{device_name}/wrreq - Write Requests
 *  /libvirt/disk/{device_name}/rdreq - Read Requests